section-engineering-education/engineering-education/content/articles/creating-a-hand-gesture-volume-controller-using-python-and-pycharm/index.md

 *[Image Source: Mediapipe](https://google.github.io/mediapipe/solutions/hands.html)*

-The above image shows the numbers of the points that mediapipe uses to refer to different points of the hand.
+The above image shows the numbers of the points that MediaPipe uses to refer to different points of the hand.
 This tutorial will use point `4` and point `8` which are the thumb and the index finger respectively.
 ### **Creating a hand gesture volume controller**
 ### Setting up
 First of all, we will prepare our workspace.
 Launch the Pycharm app.
 Click on the create a new project.